How You Can Be An Advocate

 Pat Derby talks about the latest captive wildlife news at PAWS.

 In April, 2003, officials executed a search warrant on a "pseudo-sanctuary" operated under the name "Colton Tiger Rescue" in Colton, California.
 During their search of the owner's residence they discovered 90 dead tiger carcasses, including 58 baby tigers dead in a freezer.
 Thirteen other cats were found barely alive.
-Then the state seized control of "Colton Tiger Rescue" where Ray Charles and 53 other big cats remained.
+Then the state seized control of "Colton Tiger Rescue" where Spanky and 53 other big cats remained.
 Criminal charges were brought against the owner.
 Learn More»